SynCL: A Synergistic Training Strategy with Instance-Aware Contrastive Learning for End-to-End Multi-Camera 3D Tracking: Experiments

+\textbf{Component effectiveness.} In Tab.~\ref{tab:componet}, we analyze the importance of each proposed component in SynCL for the model performance.
+According to the specific task, we decompose hybrid matching into one-to-many learning for detection and one-to-one learning for tracking.
+In general, our proposed components enjoy consistent performance improvements.
+Specifically, by introducing hybrid matching, it outperforms the baseline by 1.8\% AMOTA.
+Further integrating the instance-aware contrastive learning brings an extra 2.1\% improvement in AMOTA.
+Together, our proposed components complement each other to effectively address multi-task learning challenges.

+\textbf{Variants of query filtering.} To our knowledge, one-to-many matching has received limited attention in 3D perception.
+Therefore, we compare our GMM-based filtering module with methods~\cite{atss,yolox,deta} from 2D tasks.
+Concretely, we divide these methods into IoU-based group and cost-based group.
+As shown in Tab.~\ref{tab:o2m_method}, IoU-based methods fail to surpass even the fixed-threshold method, DETA~\cite{deta}.
+We infer that the object queries cannot ensure sufficient IoU overlap with GT boxes.
+Compared to our dynamic method, DETA proves inadequate for mining potential high-quality candidates.
+We further demonstrate the candidate selection effect of our GMM-based filtering module in Fig.~\ref{fig:gmm_effect}.

+\textbf{Variants of matching.} In Tab.~\ref{tab:assign}, we analyze the impact of different matching variants for object queries in hybrid matching module.
+We consider from the perspectives of decoder type, matching range, and matching strategy, compared to our baseline (highlighted in gray).
+Based on the experimental results we draw the following two conclusions: \textbf{1}) The one-to-many assignment is not applicable to the standard decoder due to the NMS effect of the self-attention mechanism (\ding{172}{\it vs.}\ding{173}). \textbf{2}) Object queries in the C-decoder cannot benefit from a broader matching range with all ground-truth targets (\ding{175}{\it vs.}\ding{176}).
+We attribute this to the reduction of positive sample proportion in contrastive learning, which may diminish the effectiveness of synergistic learning.
+Moreover, matching solely with New-born GTs offers limited improvement due to the reduction in positive supervision (\ding{174}{\it vs.}\ding{176}).

-In Tab. \ref{tab:sample_len}, we compare the tracking performance trained with different frame number $K$.
-We observe that when the frame number is increased from 2 to 3, HSTrack obtains a boost of $+1.5\%$ AMOTA.
-However, when $K>3$, HSTrack cannot improve the model performance further.
-The reason is that more consecutive frames lead to more optimization objectives, making the training gradient increase and affecting the training stability.
-Considering the computational cost and performance, we use $K=3$ as the default setting.
+\textbf{Hyperparameters.} We study two types of hyperparameters, the maximum assignment constraint $K$ per GT in Eq.~\ref{eq:o2m} and the training sample length $T$.
+For $K$, according to Tab.~\ref{tab:max_per_gt}, the best performance is achieved when $K=5$.
+Possibly, a smaller matching number could lack supervision signals, while a larger matching number could introduce noisy and unreliable candidates.
+For $T$ in Tab.~\ref{tab:sample_len}, we observe that when the frame number is increased from 2 to 3, SynCL obtains a boost of $+1.6\%$ AMOTA.
+However, when $T>3$, SynCL cannot improve the model further.
+We infer that more consecutive frames lead to more optimization targets and temporal gradients, affecting the training stability.
+We thus use $K=5$ and $T=3$ as the default setting for all our main results and other ablation studies.